verekia/notesapp/README.md

 I am a fan of passwordless authentication, particularly for bootstrapping projects to production quickly and getting users to sign up with no friction.
 [Magic](https://magic.link/) is very easy to use, it just opens a popup to tell the user to click on a link in the email that has been sent, and returns a token to confirm the authentication.
 It has a free tier but it's too expensive at scale.
 It is also a very recent project, so it could be unstable or disappear.
 I would use [Auth0](https://auth0.com/) to do the same thing, but they require the user to use the same browser to request the email and validate the email, which will fail for many users, particularly on mobile with email apps using a webview different than the user's regular browser.
 That's a big no-no to me.
 I also had bad experiences with Auth0 every time I tried using it, because I find it very complex.
 An alternative is to implement magic links yourself, which is not very complicated, or using social logins.

-## Data Access (ORM): Prisma
+## Data Access (ORMs)

 <p align="center">
   <img src="/docs/img/prisma-bg.png" alt="Prisma Logo" width="100">
 </p>

-**I am not using Prisma for its ORM anymore**.
+**I am not using an ORM anymore**.
 I use Hasura directly from the Apollo Server via GraphQL queries.
 But for reference, this is what I think of the ORM landscape:

 For specific custom-logic database calls, you might want an ORM or a query builder to help not write SQL by hand.
-For this I use [Prisma](https://www.prisma.io), which can introspect the database schema and provide amazing TypeScript types specifically tailored to your data.
+For this I prefer [Prisma](https://www.prisma.io), which can introspect the database schema and provide amazing TypeScript types specifically tailored to your data.

 I also really like [Knex](http://knexjs.org/), a simple query builder that can handle migrations too.
 If you need to modify data during migrations, it will be easier to do with Knex than with Hasura or Prisma's raw SQL.